synapse-alpha/mirror-neuron/README.md

 The custom `Neuron` instance has a modified entrypoint `__init__` function, but it can be interfaced with using the *same API as bittensor* in order to examine the behaviour of the system (`.forward()`, `.train()`, `.inference()`) in the **query** step of an experiment.

-** Note that this repo explicitly copies and modifies the source code of all files in `neurons/text/prompting/validator/core/` so that they are more configurable for experimentation purposes**
+**Note**: This repo explicitly copies and modifies the source code of all files in `neurons/text/prompting/validator/core/` so that they are more configurable for experimentation purposes.
+It would be ideal if a future version of bittensor reflects a similarly configurable API so that no source code needs to be copied into this repo.

 # Setup
 Create a virtual environment